NLI4CT: Multi-Evidence Natural Language Inference for Clinical Trial Reports: Task Definition

 \section{Task Definition}

 We define two different tasks on the NLI4CT dataset, Task 1, a textual entailment task, and Task 2, an evidence selection task.
 Each instance in NLI4CT contains a CTR premise and a statement.
-The CTR premise consists of one of the 4 sections of a CTR, with a length ranging from 5-500 tokens, and the statements are sentences ranging from 10-35 tokens (see example in Figure 1).
+The CTR premise comprises one of the four sections of a CTR, with both a mean token length and a standard deviation of 230.
+The statements are sentences ranging from 10-35 tokens (see example in Figure 1).
 On average there are 7.74 pieces of relevant evidence that need to be selected out of a total of 21.67 facts per CTR premise.
-There are two types of instances in NLI4CT, \textit{single} and \textit{comparison}, in \textit{single} instances the CTR premise is the primary CTR, and the statement makes a claim about the information in this CTR.
+There are two types of instances in NLI4CT, in \textit{single} type instances the CTR premise is the primary CTR, and the statement makes a claim about the information in this CTR.
 Whereas in the \textit{comparison} type the premise contains a primary and a secondary trial, and the statement will make a claim comparing and contrasting the two trials.
 To summarize:

 \paragraph{Task 1} Requires determining the entailment relation between the CTR premise and the statement, therefore the output is either an entailment or contradiction label, as shown in Figure 1.

 \paragraph{Task 2} Requires outputting a set of supporting facts, extracted from the CTR premise, necessary to justify the label predicted in Task 1.